giubbas/GA-Project-3/README.md

 <img src="readme-images/user-is-owner.PNG">
 </div>

-This function checks if the owner's id it's the same of the payload.sub.
+This function checks if the owner's id it's the same as the payload.sub.

 # Wins